-North Korea is yet to begin covid vaccinations as delays hamper U.N.-backed rollout
+North Korea has yet to begin coronavirus vaccinations as delays hamper U.N.-backed rollout

 Meanwhile, South Korea is looking into helping with vaccine distribution.
 South Korea’s Unification Ministry spokesman Cha Deok-cheol said in a briefing last week that “direct cooperation between South and North as well as global cooperation are both possible options.”

-North Korea has shown it has capacity to take on national vaccination programs — including a 2007 measles vaccine campaign during which an average of 3.3 million people were inoculated per day, according to a report published this month in 38 North, a research program of the think tank Stimson Center.
+North Korea has shown it has the capacity to take on national vaccination programs — including a 2007 measles vaccine campaign during which an average of 3.3 million people were inoculated per day, according to a report published this month in 38 North, a research program of the think tank Stimson Center.

-The country has also demonstrated it can effectively seal its borders to stamp out infectious diseases through strict quarantine measures, said Kee Park, global health expert at Harvard Medical School who has worked on health care projects in North Korea and co-authored the 38 North report.
+The country has also demonstrated it can effectively seal its borders to stamp out infectious diseases through strict quarantine measures, said Kee Park, a global health expert at Harvard Medical School who has worked on health-care projects in North Korea and co-authored the 38 North report.

 While the country is probably not in a rush to accept vaccines that are still being developed, Park said he hopes North Korea would recognize the long-term benefits of inoculation, especially given the economic pressures it faces.

-North Korean state media have warned of a lengthy battle with coronavirus and warned that vaccines are “never a universal panacea.”
+North Korean state media have warned of a lengthy battle with coronavirus and said that vaccines are “never a universal panacea.”

-North Korea has praised other countries’ efforts to develop vaccines, and has criticized the “national egoism” of countries that officials said were contributing to a global shortage of doses.
+North Korea has praised other countries’ efforts to develop vaccines, and it has criticized the “national egoism” of countries that officials said were contributing to a global shortage of doses.